denisuzhva/perculator/README.md

 # Perculator

 Here is a Monte-Carlo simulator, which models colored hadron strings, interacting at high energies in hadron colliders (LHC, FAIR, NICA, etc).
-The name "perculator" stands for PERColation calcULATOR, where percolation (more precisely, percolation transition) is a physical phenomenon of an abnormally rapid change of some parameters at relatively slow changes of other parameters, which the former are depending on.
+The name "perculator" stands for PERColation calcULATOR.

 This software may be useful in the exploration of the colored string model, since it exploits a continuous area of a cross section, unlike all previous simulators created for this purpose.